Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 | Total | $620-1044 | — |

-Rule 2: IP Region Must Match Store Registration
+Practice 2: IP Region Must Match Store Registration

-Rule 5: Maintain an IP Ledger
+Practice 5: Maintain an IP Asset Management Ledger

-Which IP is assigned to which store, when it was activated, its current status — all of this must be documented.
+Which IP is assigned to which store, when it was activated, its current status — all of this must be fully documented.
 We recommend using Notion or Excel:

 | IP Address | ISP | Region | Bound Store | Start Date | Expiry | Purity Score | Status |